 On that same note, while working with my clients, I love working with them on compound movements.
 Do I still do isolation movements?
 Absolutely I do.

-But, I really work with them on compound movements.
+But, I really work with them on compound movements and compound movements are always included in all of my virtual programs.

 Here’s why we work on compound movements….